markalexander/gsa-ultra-2018/README.md

 ## Structure

 Each problem is its own Python package.
 Solution functions are not run directly but rather through the comprehensive unit testing framework.
-Each problems unit tests can be found in the package directory in a file named `test_[problem_id].py`.
+Each problem's unit tests can be found in the package directory in a file named `test_[problem_id].py`.
 These tests can be run using [pytest](https://docs.pytest.org/en/latest/), either for individual problems